kevinveenbirkenbach/cymais/roles/svc-bkp-loc-2-usb/README.md

 ## Purpose

 The purpose of this role is to provide a reliable, idempotent solution for local backups to a swappable USB drive.
-By automating the entire workflow—from variable checks and script deployment to service orchestration and snapshot management—it reduces manual intervention and integrates seamlessly with other CyMaIS roles for comprehensive system automation.
+By automating the entire workflow—from variable checks and script deployment to service orchestration and snapshot management—it reduces manual intervention and integrates seamlessly with other Infinito.Nexus roles for comprehensive system automation.

 ## Features